frenchtaco/TwitterClone/docs/report.md

 # Design and Architecture of _Chirp!_

 ## Domain model

 <img src="images/DomainModel.png" alt="Domain Model" width="700px" />

 ## Architecture — In the small
-Illustrate the organization of your code base.
-That is, illustrate which layers exist in your (onion) architecture.
-Make sure to illustrate which part of your code is residing in which layer.

 <img src="images/Final_Onion-Architecture.jpg" alt="Onion-Architecture" width="700px" />